-Is there a way to improve your email deliverability just by optimizing the email features available to you or are you concerned, no matter what you do, that the emails you send today are going into the SPAM filters tomorrow?
+Is there a way to improve your email deliverability just by optimizing available email features – but you can’t get it right no matter what you do?

 Before you call in the experts: your ESP, considered the following short list that mailers use to keep their email messages from being trashed.

 1. Whitelisting.
 This can be done at the IP level, the domain or the email address you are sending from.
 When you’re whitelisted, you are on the approved sender list.